Zoning or Use Variance

 At the meeting, the RCO generally expects to see diagrams, blueprints, and pictures of your property or proposed building.
 They confer, vote, then tell you whether or not they approve of the project.

 This decision is not legally binding: you can get zoning approval without getting neighborhood support.
 However, neighborhood support helps a lot: the ZBA will like your project better if the neighbors do.
+In fact, in 2021 City Council changed the makeup of the ZBA with the explicit goal to make it more sensitive to neighborhood concerns (something voters signed on for).

 Step 5: Present to the Zoning Board of Adjustment

 If the Zoning Board does not approve of your project, then you can’t continue without a legal fight.
-There are cases in which courts have overturned rulings by the ZBA; however, our work at Permit Philly does not extend that far, and we’ll pass you off to an experience lawyer in the event you wish to dispute a Philadelphia zoning variance ruling by the ZBA.
+There are cases in which courts have overturned rulings by the ZBA; however, our work at Permit Philly does not extend that far, and we’ll pass you off to an experience lawyer in the event you wish to dispute a ruling by the ZBA.

 What about building permits?